 - 2 tsp sugar

-- First rehydrate the dried bean curd skin sticks and mushrooms.
-In a large shallow dish, pour boiling water over the dried bean curd and leave to soak for 15 minutes until soft.
+- First rehydrate the dried bean curd skin sticks.
+In a large shallow dish, pour over boiling water and leave to soak for 10 minutes until soft.
+Cover with a small saucer if needed to keep the bean curd sticks submerged.
+Drain and discard the soaking liquid, gently squeezing out any excess water.

-- Place the shiitake mushrooms, and black fungus together in a saucepan.
-Cover with boiling water and simmer for 10 minutes until soft.
+- Whilst the bean curd sticks soak, rehydrate the mushrooms.
+Add the sliced shiitake mushrooms, and broken black fungus to a small saucepan.
+Cover with boiling water and simmer for 6 minutes until soft.
 Drain, and reserve the soaking liquid.
+Rinse the drained mushrooms in several changes of water.

-- Heat the oil in a wok, and add the garlic, ginger and chillies.
+- Heat the oil in a wok, and add the garlic, ginger and chilli.
 Fry for 1-2 minutes until fragrant.
-Toss in the softened sliced bean curd skin sticks and mushrooms.
-Stir in the shaoxing rice wine, dark soy, light soy, sugar and salt.
+Tip in the softened sliced bean curd skin sticks and mushrooms.
+Stir in the shaoxing rice wine, light soy, dark soy, vinegar, sugar and 1/2 tsp salt.

-- Measure the mushroom soaking liquid, and make up to 250ml with hot water.
-Pour into the wok.
-Leave to simmer gently for 10 minutes.
+- Measure out 400ml of the mushroom soaking liquid, taking care to leave behind any sediment.
+Make up to 400ml with boiling water if needed.
+Pour into the wok and simmer gently for 10 minutes.

-- Mix the potato flour with a little cold water, and stir into the tofu-mushroom mixture.
-Stir gently until thickened.
-Add the sesame oil, and more salt and pepper to taste.
+- Mix the potato flour with 3 tbsp cold water, and add to the wok.
+Stir for a minute until lightly thickened.
+Add the sesame oil, and another 1/2 tsp salt to taste.